 Negotiating care for ourselves and each other

 That was just one example of how CAT is powerful in making sense of what is going on within each partner's relationship with self and the other.
 It can bring to awareness other templates and influences carried from childhood.
-Relationships with parents, siblings and peers may all play a role in what partners bring to their couple relationship.
+Relationships with parents, siblings and peers all play a role in what partners bring to their couple relationship.

-Naming and sharing this early templating with a partner creates a new form of intimacy and understanding.
-It creates a space to challenge beliefs about yourself and within the partnership.
+Naming this early templating with a partner creates a new form of intimacy and safety.
+It creates a space to challenge established beliefs which are no longer helpful.
 CAT couples work helps both partners focus on ways to make better choices and reciprocations.
 CAT invites each partner to actively engage in what they need to attend to within their relationship system.
-The therapist facilitates this journey by creating a space to look at the reciprocations between each other.
-They may provide scaffolding for partners to better recognise traps and dilemmas they engage in which create distance or conflict.
-These patterns often formed as a result of unmet relational needs from childhood.
+Therapy provides the scaffolding for partners to better recognise traps and dilemmas they engage in which create distance or conflict.
+These patterns are often formed as a result of unmet relational needs from childhood.

 Communicating and managing emotions